 “Paps are here,” I say flatly.
 Jason looks up at Christian who says, “What?”

 “Paps are here.
 They know we’re here.”

-“Ana, there are other famous who vacation on these islands,” Jason said.
+“Ana, there are other famous people who vacation on these islands,” Jason says.
 “They could just be… around…”

 “No, Jason, they’re not just around unfortunately…”